gkusnir/photoserver/README.md

-# photoserver
+# Photoserver
 Home server for storing photos and other types of documents

 ## Continuous Development
-I decided to follow some rules for enabling the power of continuous development principles as described in Continuous Delivery Pipelines by Dave Farley.
+I decided to follow some rules for enabling the power of continuous development principles as described in [Continuous Delivery Pipelines by Dave Farley](https://www.amazon.com/dp/B096YGZVZ9).
 So here are some steps to set up things to make the CD work

 ### Version Control
 Version control in use is git provided by GitHub.